How to develop buyer personas for manufacturing

 • Where should I share my content?

-By creating content that helps your ideal customers solve their problems, you can offer value before even starting a sales conversation.
+By creating content for inbound marketing that helps your ideal customers solve their problems, you can offer value before starting a sales conversation.

 You could write two or three blog posts per week, but your efforts will be wasted if that content doesn’t speak directly to your ideal customers.